CyCraft/magnetar/packages/docs/src/pages/Docs/Setup.md

 Some info on the main Magnetar instance props:

-- `stores` ⸺ an object with as key the store name and value the store plugin instance
+- `stores` ⸺ an object with the store name as key and the store plugin instance as value
 - `localStoreName` ⸺ the name of the store that saves data locally
 - `executionOrder` ⸺ the execution order of your stores, this order is required for optimistic UI (but can be flipped)
 - `on` ⸺ event listeners for anything that happens in Magnetar, see the [Events chapter](#events) for more info